ExpertiseConflict Resolution and Peace-building

 Women Human Rights Defenders

-Kawkab holds a Master’s degree in Gender and Development from Sana’a University (Yemen) in a joint program with Riskolde University.
+Kawkab holds a Master’s degree in Gender and Development from Sana’a University (Yemen) in a joint program with Roskilde University.